 Soumya is a post-doctoral researcher working in the MINED group.
-She graduated from the Ohio State University with a PhD in Welding Engineering with a thesis titled "Understanding Low Temperature Impact Toughness in 2.25Cr-1Mo steels submerged arc welds."She is from Bhopal, India and got her Bachelors degree from Indian Institute of Science, Roorkee in Metallurgical and Materials Engg.
-She has worked as a metallurgist in Reliance Industries, India; as well as a project assistant in IISc Bangalore.
-She is currently interested in the high throughput characterization of heirarchical mechanical properties of metals, alloys, and bulk metallic glass matrix composites (BMGMCs) as well as exploring mechanical properties of interfaces using OIM and Nanoindentation.
+She graduated from the Ohio State University with a PhD in Welding Engineering with a thesis titled "Understanding Low Temperature Impact Toughness in 2.25Cr-1Mo steels submerged arc welds."She is from Bhopal, India and got her Bachelors degree from Indian Institute of Technology, Roorkee in Metallurgical and Materials Engg.
+She has worked as a metallurgist in Reliance Industries, India; as well as a project assistant in Indian Institute of Science Bangalore.
+She is currently interested in the high throughput characterization of heirarchical mechanical properties of metals, alloys, as well as exploring mechanical properties of interfaces using OIM and Nanoindentation.

 1. Mechanical properties of alloys and interfaces